Social Security Optimization

-Case Study: How a Married Couple Reduced Taxes on Social Security by Over $18,000
+Hypothetical Case Study: How a Married Couple Could Reduce Taxes on Social Security by Over $18,000

 But when we looked closer, there was a hidden tax issue that could have quietly cost them tens of thousands of dollars over their retirement.